Universal Interactive

-Universal Interactive (formerly Universal Interactive Studios) was an American video game publisher.
+Universal Interactive (formerly Universal Interactive Studios until 2001) was an American video game publisher.
 The company was established on January 4, 1994, and led by Skip Paul and Robert Biniaz of MCA.
 It was best known for producing the Crash Bandicoot and Spyro platform game franchises.

 In 2000, the merger of Vivendi and Universal Studios consolidated the division into Vivendi's Havas Interactive, which was renamed Vivendi Universal Games the next year.
 Universal Interactive continued as a label until 2004, when Vivendi began divesting ownership of Universal Studios, retaining the newly renamed Vivendi Games.

 History

 Predecessors (1982–1993)

 MCA, Universal's parent company from 1962 to 1990, initially licensed video games directly as merchandise.
 In 1982, Atari licensed and released E.T. the Extra-Terrestrial, a tie-in game cited as one of the biggest commercial failures in video game history.
 The licensing deal united director Steven Spielberg and MCA president Sidney Sheinberg with Atari general counsel Charles "Skip" Paul, who joined MCA after 1984.
 In 1985, MCA purchased LJN, a toy manufacturer which began publishing video games in 1987.

 In 1990, MCA was sold to Matsushita Electric (now Panasonic), and LJN was sold to Acclaim Entertainment.
 Within the next two years, Matsushita partnered with The 3DO Company, pledging Panasonic as a manufacturer for the 3DO Interactive Multiplayer, and MCA as an entertainment software partner.